Alitaheri1374/learnRive/README.md

 rive in Flutter

-## This project Use Rive package and Use Rive animation.
+## This project Use Rive package and  Rive animation.